mathewbarlow/data_visualization/README.md

 <b> ocean_sfc_height.gif </b>

 Height of the ocean surface on a single day (excluding tides), made with ParaView.
+Note that the ocean surface in the western Pacific is more than 4 meters (13 feet) higher than the ocean surface in the Southern Ocean!

 <img width="400" src="images/ocean_sfc_height.gif">